 Hacking Down the Rose

-If you end abruptly, drop your awareness, and dive right back into your neurosis, you have hacked down your rose bush.
-You’ve done all that work for nothing.
-In a group setting, and if you thoughtlessly make noise and disturb others, you’ve hacked down their rose bush as well.
-The practice is not over until you have let it unfold all the way.
+If we end abruptly, drop awareness, and dive right back into our neuroses, we have hacked down our rose bush, done all that work for nothing.
+In a group setting, and thoughtlessly making noise hacks down the rose bush for all.

 This is the Rapid Method.
 This.
 Much.
 Patience.
 This.
 Much.
 Awareness.
 This much time right now in this Moment.
 If you are interested in embodied spiritual development, do this.
 Everything else is a waste of your time.
 You are just spinning your wheels getting nowhere.
 And remember, a robust, fragrant rose bush is not grown overnight or in one season.
 Don’t expect heaven right away.
 Do this process with integrity and sincerity and you will, in time, have Perfume beyond your dreams.

 - With your eyes closed, move and connect each movement to an inhale or an exhale.
 Stay with this for a while.